tfabris/BlueGigaEmpeg/README.md

    SerialDFU.exe utility which says "Factory Restore All".
 Make sure to CHECK that checkbox when doing the firmware upgrade.

- - Make sure the upgrade completes successfully.
-Note that you might need to press the reset button or change the position of the power switch on the board to succeed.
+ - Make sure the upgrade completes successfully (a message box should say so).

  - After the upgrade is successful, unplug the USB cable from the board and computer, and close the Serial DFU Tool software.